Oracle posterior contraction rates under hierarchical priors: General results

-The main message of Theorem \ref{thm:general_ms} is that, the task of constructing Bayes procedures \emph{adaptive} to a collection of models in the intrinsic metric of a given statistical experiment, can be essentially reduced to that of designing a \emph{non-adaptive} prior for each model.
+Theorem \ref{thm:general_ms} shows that the task of constructing Bayes procedures \emph{adaptive} to a collection of models in the intrinsic metric of a given statistical experiment, can be essentially reduced to that of designing a suitable \emph{non-adaptive} prior for each model, provided the model selection prior is chosen according to (P1).
 Furthermore, the resulting posterior mean serves as an automatic adaptive point estimator in a frequentist sense.
-In particular, if the non-adaptive priors we use on each model lead to (nearly) optimal posterior contraction rates on these models, adaptation happens automatically by designing a `correct' model selection prior, e.g. (\ref{eqn:prior_generic}).
+Besides being rate-adaptive to the collection of models, (\ref{ineq:post_model_selection_general}) shows that the posterior distribution does not spread too much mass on overly large models.
+Results of this type have been derived primarily in the Gaussian regression model (cf. \cite{castillo2015bayesian,castillo2012needles,gao2015general}) and in density estimation \cite{ghosal2008nonparametric}; here our result shows that this is a general phenomenon for the hierarchical prior design.

-Besides being rate-adaptive to the collection of models, (\ref{ineq:post_model_selection_general}) shows that the posterior distribution concentrates on the model $\mathcal{F}_m$ that balances the bias and variance tradeoff in the oracle rates (\ref{ineq:post_rate_general}) and (\ref{ineq:post_mean_general}).
-Results of this type have been derived primarily in the Gaussian regression model (cf. \cite{castillo2012needles,castillo2015bayesian,gao2015general}) and in density estimation \cite{ghosal2008nonparametric}; here our result shows that this is a general phenomenon for the two-step prior design.
+As mentioned in the Introduction, previous results \cite{arbel2013bayesian,deJonge2010adaptive,gao2015general,ghosal2008nonparametric,rousseau2017asymptotic} require certain specific form of the prior, model structure, or the experiments.
+Our Theorem \ref{thm:general_ms} can thus be viewed as a generalization of these results without such apriori requirements under a hierarchical prior design.
+As will be clear from concrete applications in Section \ref{section:models}, another advantage of the formulation of Theorem \ref{thm:general_ms} is that Assumptions \ref{assump:local_ent_general}-\ref{assump:prior_mass_general} typically concern \emph{finite-dimensional} models $\mathcal{F}_m$ so verification is easy and routine.

 Note that $f_0$ is arbitrary and hence our oracle inequalities (\ref{ineq:post_rate_general}) and (\ref{ineq:post_mean_general}) account for model mis-specification errors.
 Previous work allowing model mis-specification includes \cite{gao2015general} who mainly focuses on structured linear models in the Gaussian regression setting, and \cite{kleijn2006misspecification} who pursued generality at the cost of harder-to-check conditions.
-The condition $\abs{\mathcal{M}}=\infty$ is assumed purely for technical convenience.
-If we have finitely many models $\{\mathcal{F}_1,\ldots,\mathcal{F}_{m'}\}$ at hand, then we can define $\mathcal{F}_m\equiv \mathcal{F}_{m'}$ for $m\geq m'$ so that this condition is satisfied.